If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |13.
 Bezirk: Hietzing||13th district: Hietzing|

 The first castle on this site was bought in 1559 by Emperor Maximilian II as a hunting seat.
 1683 the castle was destroyed by the Turks.
 Johann Bernhard Fischer von Erlach designed a plan for a new palace in 1688 following Versailles Palace as ideal model.
 However, between 1695 and 1711 only a simplified plan was realized.
 1744-49 the palace was remodelled in Baroque style by Empress Maria Theresia.
 After the death of her husband, Emperor Franz I Stephan, several rooms were decorated in Rococo style.
-In 181719 the façades were renewed in Classicist style.
+In 18171819 the façades were remodeled in Classicist style.
 The palace and gardens were listed as a UNESCO World Cultural heritage Site in 1996 (see also list of other UNESCO heritage sites).

 The park of Schloss Schönbrunn covers an area of about 2 km2 and is one of the most important and best-preserved Baroque gardens in French style.
 The original layout of 1706 was completely redesigned after 1765.